dcaoyuan/nbsbt/README.md

 Plugin for sbt to create Netbeans project definition.

-This project is derivated from [sbteclipse](https://github.com/typesafehub/sbteclipse)
+This project is derivated from [https://github.com/typesafehub/sbteclipse](https://github.com/typesafehub/sbteclipse)

 1. nbsbt requires sbt 0.12+

+1. Build and publish-local

+        cd nbsbt
+        sbt clean compile publish-local

 1. Add nbsbt to your plugin definition file.
 You can use either the global one at ~/.sbt/plugins/plugins.sbt or the project-specific one at PROJECT_DIR/project/plugins.sbt:

         addSbtPlugin("org.netbeans.sbt" % "sbt-plugin" % "1.0.0")

 1. In sbt, you can use the command "netbeans" to generate NetBeans project files:

         > netbeans

-4. Or, in NetBeans, you do not need to run "netbeans" command manually, NetBeans will handle it automatically.
+1. Or, in NetBeans, you do not need to run "netbeans" command manually, NetBeans will handle it automatically.